projectcalico/calico/calico/about/about-calico.md

 **eBook: Introduction to Kubernetes Networking and Security**

 Learn about Kubernetes Networking in this free eBook written by Alex Pollitt, CTO and Co-Founder of Tigera and Co-Creator of Project Calico.
-The eBook shares everything you need to confidently approach Kubernetes networking and security, starting with basic networking concepts, all the way through to advanced Kubernetes networking with eBPF.
+Everything you need to confidently approach Kubernetes networking and security, starting with basic networking concepts, all the way through to advanced Kubernetes networking with eBPF.

 {% include open-new-window.html text='Download ebook' url='https://www.tigera.io/lp/kubernetes-networking-ebook/' %}